View MapView Map

 5Where divers dare

-Venture out by ferry to Inishmore (Inis Mór) off the Galway coast where you’ll find the evocatively named Serpent’s Lair.
-Experienced divers somersault and dive from three times the Olympic height into this natural pool at the bottom of a soaring cliff, it’s not for the faint-hearted.
+Venture out by ferry to Inis Mór off the Galway coast where you’ll find the evocatively named Serpent’s Lair.
+Experienced divers somersault and dive from three times the Olympic height into this natural pool at the bottom of a soaring cliff.
+Safe to say it’s not for the faint-hearted.

 6An Antarctic icon

 Drop by the picturesque village of Annascaul in County Kerry, where legendary seaman and Antarctic explorer Tom Crean was born.
 Find an exhibition dedicated to his incredible Antarctic expedition alongside Ernest Shackleton in the Kerry County Museum in Tralee.
-Make a trek to lovely Dingle and see the brewery named in Tom Crean’s honour.
+After, travel to scenic Daingean Uí Chúis (Dingle) and see the brewery named in Tom Crean’s honour.

 7Oscar-winning scenery

 While you may be aware that the 1952 John Ford classic The Quiet Man was shot in Mayo and Galway, did you know there are two replicas of its iconic cottage?
-The crumbling Connemara cottage featured in the film was granted protected status, journey to Cong in Mayo and Maam Cross, Galway, to find replicas of it.
-The Academy Award-winning film starred John Wayne and Irish actress Maureen O’Hara, who passed away in 2015 at the age of 95.
+While one replica of the crumbling Connemara cottage is based in Maam Cross, Galway, the other is set in Cong, Mayo and now houses the The Quiet Man Museum.
+Go behind the scenes of the award-winning film and learn interesting facts about John Wayne and Maureen O'Hara, admire original props for the set and dress up as various characters.

 8Hollywood meets Donegal

-Follow in some famous footsteps and visit County Donegal for a touch of tinseltown.
-Greta Garbo, Clark Gable, Charlie Chaplin, John Wayne and Marilyn Monroe holidayed at Glenveagh National Park’s exquisite 19th-century castle during Hollywood’s golden era.
+Follow in some famous footsteps and visit Donegal for a touch of tinseltown.
+Greta Garbo, Clark Gable, Charlie Chaplin, John Wayne and Marilyn Monroe holidayed at Glenveagh National Park and Castle’s exquisite 19th-century castle during Hollywood’s golden era.

 9The Burren’s lunar landscape